GeorgeMGomez/AnimeEnjoyersBlogPost/README.md

 ```
 git clone https://github.com/GeorgeMGomez/AnimeEnjoyersBlogPost.git
 ```
-Next cd to the directory of the clone and istall npm by typing the command:
+Next cd to the directory of the clone and install npm by typing the command:
 ```
 npm i
 ```